BigZaphod/Tapestry/Documentation/API.md

 **`group`**

 A name that clusters related actions into a single button that opens a small menu — for example a "boost" and a "quote" under one affordance.
-The group is represented by the icon of its first applicable action.
+A grouped action **always** opens a menu when tapped, even when it is the only action from its group currently on the item: a "boost" grouped with a "quote" that isn't applicable (an older post, or a server that doesn't support quoting) still opens a one-item menu rather than boosting immediately.
+This keeps the button's behavior consistent — it is always a deliberate two-tap, never a surprise one-shot — and avoids revealing whether an optional sibling like quote happens to be available.
+The menu is represented by the icon of its first applicable action.
 Grouping only applies to the buttons on the item; in the overflow menu actions are always listed individually.
 All actions sharing a `group` should have the same `priority`.

 **`destructive`**